 So, if you’re ever feeling discouraged about learning a new language, remember that the learning process in adult brains is entirely different than how children understand languages.
 Faster doesn’t necessarily mean better!

-Now that you've got your answer to this fundamental question, it's time to talk about the most effective ways that you can learn additional languages as an adult.
+Now that you’ve got your answer to “do kids learn languages faster than adults?”, it’s time to talk about the most effective ways that you can learn additional languages as an adult.

 This is #1 for a reason.
 Believing in yourself should be the first step in everything you do!
 Regardless of your age, you won’t succeed if you don’t believe in yourself.
 So, do what you can to make yourself believe that you can achieve anything.
 If you like hard facts and data, read studies about how the adult brain works when learning new things or read about the advantages of learning a new language as an adult.